Pilot (Up All Night): Reviews

 "Pilot" received mostly positive reviews.
 The success of the pilot led to the series holding a rating of 64/100 on Metacritic from 25 reviews.
 The A.V.
 Club reviewer Erik Adams called the episode "one of the funniest pilots of the new fall season" commenting that "showrunner Emily Spivey does well not to mine the saccharine elements of parenthood.
 She makes Up All Night’s intentions apparent from the moment that Arnett and Applegate can’t bring themselves to quit cursing in front of lil’ Amy."
 Another A.V.
 Club reviewer Emily VanDerWerff was slightly more negative towards the pilot, writing that "[t]he pilot for Up All Night isn’t very funny, especially given the people working on it, but it’s often well-observed.".
 Her main criticism was that the series was "essentially, two shows in one" calling the workplace scenes "like a copy of many other shows on the air".
 The two reviewers eventually gave the series a B. HitFix reviewer Daniel Feinberg gave the series pilot a positive review, but disliked the office settings and the writing for Rudolph's character, commenting that "Will Arnett and Christina Applegate are playing parents, but Maya Rudolph is playing a sitcom character".
-He ultimately gave the series a B− B-rating the Baby Scenes a B+ and the Rudolph scenes a C/C−.
+He ultimately gave the series a B−, rating the Baby Scenes a B+ and the Rudolph scenes a C/C−.